DorothyTamYiLing/GWarrange/readme.md

 `2500` : Maximum distance (bp) between the upstream and downstream flanks in the genome for a kmer to be defined as intact kmer (flkdist)

+# Plotting flanks of selected kmer

-plot_flk_kmer_prop.R is the script to run for plotting flanks of selected kmer
+Plot_flk_kmer_prop.R is the script to run for plotting flanks of selected kmer.

 To run plot_flk_kmer_prop.R:

 ```
 Rscript plot_flk_kmer_prop.R --kmer kmer93 --phen /home/ubuntu/Dorothy/genome_rearrangement/phenotypes.tsv \
 --coor /home/ubuntu/Dorothy/genome_rearrangement/output/myflk_behave_pheno.txt \